Dynamical quantum phase transitions from random matrix theory: Main results

 A probe of dynamical phase transitions is the Loschmidt echo, or fidelity \cite{Gorin:2006}.
 A system of $L$ qubits is prepared in the initial state $\lvert \psi_0 \rangle$ and evolved forward in time through a Hamiltonian $H$.
 One is usually interested in the Loschmidt amplitude

 and the corresponding probability, the Loschmidt echo:

 A DQPT is signalled by the non-analytic behaviour of the dynamical free energy $f(t) \propto - \ln \mL (t)$.
-In this paper we will focus on the Loschmidt echo defined by the isotropic XY Hamiltonian\footnote{Also referred to as XX model and well-known to be equivalent to free fermions \cite{Lieb:1961fr}.}
+In this paper we will focus on the Loschmidt echo defined by the isotropic XY Hamiltonian\footnote{Also referred to as XX model.}